robin-rpr/calos/doc/clearly-image.rst

    done

-Same, except use unpacked image located at :code:`/var/tmp/image` rather than an image in :code:`ch-image` storage.
+Same, except use unpacked image located at :code:`/var/tmp/image` rather than an image in :code:`clearly image` storage.
 (Also, the sole layer is already present in the remote registry, so we don’t upload it again.)

 ::

-   $ ch-image push --image /var/tmp/image example.com:5000/foo/bar:latest
+   $ clearly image push --image /var/tmp/image example.com:5000/foo/bar:latest
    pushing image:   example.com:5000/foo/bar:latest
    image path:      /var/tmp/image
    layer 1/1: gathering